 When flipping baby items on Craigslist, it’s WAY smarter to find one thing you can make a bigger profit on rather than post 10 things and make the same amount.
 Less emails, less time posting, less meeting up.

-I try and tell them I have somewhere to be about 15 minutes after the time set to meet, so they know not to be late.
-If I get stood up, at least I still get my grocery shopping done 😉 And this does happen.
+I tell them I have somewhere to be about 15 minutes after the time set to meet, so they know not to be late.
+If I get stood up, at least I still get my grocery shopping done 😉

 I never agree to meet somewhere that makes it farther for me than the place I suggest.
 People always ask to meet me somewhere easier for them, sorry, not happening.
 I’ll sell it to someone else.